Tackling business succession

 This is where hiring an external advisor can be helpful.
-"Sometimes children don’t have the aptitude to take over the running of the business, even if they already work in it," says Bob Smith, Financial Advisor at BBVA Investments.
+"Sometimes children don’t have the aptitude to take over the running of the business, even if they already work in it," says Bob Smith, Financial Consultant at BBVA Investments.
 "In one case, we suggested bringing in a business advisor and that person recommended hiring someone outside the family to run the business."
 He adds that if business owners do elect to pass on the business to a family member, they need to think at least two generations into the future to ensure the plan is sustainable.

 Good communication is also key.
 Your objectives for the future of the business should be explained clearly to all family members from the outset so that they are all aligned with your goals.

 Your transition plan must also outline when your chosen successor will take over upon your retirement, what will happen in the event of your death or disability, and how the transition will be made as seamless as possible for the business’s customers, employees, suppliers and creditors.